-Any how, you need to do quite a lot of trimming in Pom Pom and I have a tip on how to trim it fast to other shapes and sizes, watch out my next post for the tip.
+Anyhow, if you need to do quite a lot of trimming in Pom-Pom and I have a tip on how to trim it fast to other shapes and sizes, watch out my next post for the tip.

-Tie with a yarn or strong string which you can pull real hard to tighten the Pom Pom.
+Tie with a strand of yarn or a strong string which you can pull real hard to tighten the Pom-Pom.

-Trim it to your desire shape and size for your project, can be lightly trim or heavily trim.
-Be sure to fluff the Pom Pom regularly when trimming so that all yarn is straightened out.
+Trim it to your desired shape and size for your project, can be lightly trim or heavily trim.
+Be sure to fluff the Pom-Pom regularly when trimming so that all yarn is straightened out.

 A little skill is needed if you plan for heavily trim, but I have a tip on how to do it fast and nice.